What is bullying in the modern world?

 - This may include making threats or physically harming someone.
 Physical bullying has obvious and immediate painful consequences that can also cause a great deal of embarrassment for the bullied teen.
 Males are often judged on physical strength and ability to defend themselves or someone else.
 Taking that away in public can have effects that last longer than bruises, cuts, or even broken bones.
 We also now know that head trauma is a real thing with potentially lifelong consequences and happens more easily than we used to believe.
 Verbal bullying is serious, as well.
 It may seek to degrade, discredit and/or shame the bullied teen.
 This can be a humiliating experience when it occurs in public.

 - Cyberbullying can be easily hidden, have far-reaching effects, and can have little reprieve.
-The next blog cover this type of bullying in depth, since it is relatively new and so prevalent.
+The next blog covers this type of bullying in depth, since it is relatively new and so prevalent.

 Inappropriate sexual comments